Asma-zubair/CareBloom/README.md

 Customized messages are automatically sent to patients or doctors through **Twilio WhatsApp API**, based on the pregnancy risk level.

-📞 WhatsApp Connection Setup
+## 📞 WhatsApp Connection Setup

 Before receiving alerts, users must connect to the CareBloom WhatsApp Alert Service by following these steps:

-**Join the Twilio WhatsApp Sandbox**
+Join the Twilio WhatsApp Sandbox

-To activate alert messaging, send this message on WhatsApp:
+To activate alert messaging, send this message on WhatsApp:/n **join guide-being** to this number:
-**join guide-being**
-to this number:
 +1 415 523 8886